andrew-malikov/eko/readme.md

 eko log arrange -s "fs::./my-logs" "id=31sasfw234"
 ```

 You can use `-s` option to config the storage layer, for now there is only one `FS`.
-The `FS` config is very simple so that the whole left part after `::` is treated as path where to store the logs.
+The `FS` config is very simple so that the whole right part after `::` is treated as path where to store the logs.

 ### Storage layers